MicrosoftDocs/EMDocs/contributor-guide/tools-and-setup.md

 ## Install a markdown editor

 We author content using simple "markdown" notation in the files, rather than complex "markup" (HTML, XML, etc.).
 So, you'll need to install a Markdown editor.
+We do use the Github-flavored Markdown.

-- **Atom**: Most of us use GitHub's Atom Markdown editor: [http://atom.io](http://atom.io).
-It does not require a license for business use.
-It has spell check.
+- **Atom**: Most contribtors use GitHub's Atom Markdown editor: [http://atom.io](http://atom.io).
+It does not require a license for business use and it has spell check.
 - **Notepad**: You can use Notepad for a very lightweight option.
 - **Prose**: This is a lightweight, elegant, on-line, and open source markdown editor that offers a preview.
 Visit [http://prose.io](http://prose.io) and authorize Prose in your repository.
 - **[Visual Studio Code](https://www.visualstudio.com/products/code-vs.aspx)** - Microsoft's entry in this space.
+- **MarkdownPad 2**: You can use MarkdownPad 2 for free, but if you purchase a license, you can take advantage of the Github-flavored Markdown rendering in the Live Preview.

 ## Configure the Atom Markdown editor